cometh-hq/swift4337/README.md

 To be compatible with Swift4337, a smart account must provide the following methods (currently, we support Safe Accounts and provide [the implementation](https://github.com/cometh-hq/swift4337/blob/main/Sources/swift4337/smart-account/safe/SafeAccount.swift)):

+- **getFactoryAddress**: Returns the address of the factory to be used to deploy the wallet.
-- **getInitCode**: Returns the InitCode required to deploy the wallet on the first user operation.
+- **getFactoryData**: Returns the call data to be passed to the factory to deploy the wallet.
 - **signUserOperation**: Signs the user operation with the signer associated with the smart account.
 - **getCallData**: Returns the callData to execute the transactions parameters (to, value, data and operation).
 - **getOwners**: Returns the list of owners of the smart account.